richardjchris/CadenzApp/README.md

 # CadenzApp

-This is a learning management system for music tutoring and enables tutors to connect with students.
+This is an online learning management system for music tutoring and enables tutors to connect with students.
 Both website and the database is hosted on Microsoft Azure as an app service and database respectively.

 CadenzApp was created as part of the Interaction Design Studio capstone project (UTS), and served as a proof-of-concept for a streamlined music tutoring experience on the online environment.